 One-Time Increase From the Wealth Tax.
-The measure would result in a one-time increase in state revenues (realized in 2008-09 and 2009-10) as a result of the establishment of the wealth tax.
+The measure would result in a one-time increase in state revenues (realized in 2011-12 and 2012-13) as a result of the establishment of the wealth tax.
 The combined increase for both years could be in the range of the low hundreds of billions of dollars.
-The one-time revenues generated by the wealth tax would be deposited in the Environmental Superfund.
-This estimate assumes no behavioral changes on the part of taxpayers.
+The one-time revenues generated by the wealth tax would be deposited in the Global Warming Fund.

+The above estimated one-time revenue effects assume no behavioral changes on the part of taxpayers.
 These changes and their impacts could be very significant, in which case the estimates above would be overstated.

 Ongoing Increase From Tax on People Dying or Leaving the State.
 The revenue gain from the tax upon those dying or leaving the state is unknown, and would depend upon taxpayer behavior, but would potentially result in additional revenues in the billions of dollars annually.
-These revenues also would be deposited in the Environmental Superfund.
+These revenues also would be deposited in the Global Warming Fund.
 This effect assumes no behavioral changes on the part of taxpayers.
 These changes and their impacts could be very significant, in which case the estimates above would be overstated.